 4. Connection Timeouts: If a network is congested, connections may time out or fail to establish, preventing users from accessing the network or particular applications.

 5. Poor voice or video quality: Congestion can cause poor quality in voice or video calls, with images appearing pixelated or choppy, and sound being distorted or dropping out.
+This is especially true for VoIP or UC apps like Microsoft Teams.

 6. Unresponsive Applications: When a network is congested, applications may become unresponsive, leading to frustration and lost productivity.